Aneta Avramova

-Aneta Dimitrova Avramova (Bulgarian: Анета Димитрова Аврамова) is a Bulgarian economist and public relations specialist.
+Aneta Dimitrova Avramova (Bulgarian: Анета Димитрова Аврамова) (born 1967) is a Bulgarian economist and public relations specialist.

 She graduated with honours from 7 High School in Sofia, in English.

 In 1991 Avramova graduated with honours and a golden badge from the University of National and World Economy (UNWE), Sofia with a master's degree in trade (now called marketing).
 In 2005 she defended a thesis in integrated marketing communications named "Features in Advertising of Products Containing Objects of Intellectual Property" and has been awarded a doctor's degree.
 She has been giving lectures in public relations and advertising at the UNWE and NBU.

 In 1995 Aneta Avramova founded the Centre for Marketing Management in Sofia - the first private education center in advertising, public relations and marketing.
 Besides consulting on marketing communications, the center also organised courses in advertising and public relations intended for journalists from the Bulgarian media.
 Leading academics from Bulgarian universities were invited as lecturers.